 Thanks to the monitor’s 600-nit peak brightness for HDR content, a high 2,500 static contrast ratio with 8-zone local dimming and a wide 95% DCI-P3 color gamut, you’re getting an immersive image quality with deep blacks, bright highlights and vibrant colors.

-More importantly, the Samsung G7 monitors are the first VA panel displays to deliver a 1ms GtG pixel response time speed, which makes them just as quick as some fast IPS and TN panel monitors.
+More importantly, the Samsung G6 monitors are one of the rare VA panel displays to deliver a 1ms GtG pixel response time speed, which makes them just as quick as some fast IPS and TN panel monitors.

 So, you can enjoy both deep blacks provided by the high contrast ratio and quick response time for minimal ghosting thanks to the quick response time.